DevSlem/AINE-DRL/docs/getting-started/tutorial.md

 You can see the real-time rendering where the cart moves!

 > You may not satisfy the inference result, because cumulative reward is not high.
-It is because the training is not enough.
+The reason why is the training is not enough.
 You can increase the training time steps by changing the `Train/Config/time_steps` setting in the configuration file.

 AINE-DRL provides different inference options.
 You can export the inference result as a GIF file or pictures (video is not currently supported).
 Change the `Inference/Config` section in the configuration file: